The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 Step 6: Merging and Survivorship

-Once matches are confirmed, the system must determine which field values "survive" into the merged golden record.
-Survivorship rules define the logic: most recent value wins, most complete value wins, source system priority, or field-by-field custom rules.
-For merge purge operations, survivorship is particularly important because incorrect merges are expensive to reverse.
+Once matches are confirmed, survivorship rules decide which field values survive into the merged golden record: most recent value, most complete value, source-system priority, or field-by-field custom logic.
+Survivorship matters most in merge purge operations, where incorrect merges are expensive to reverse.

 MatchLogic's survivorship engine lets you configure field-level merge rules: names use the longest value, dates use the most recent, addresses use the most complete source.